Space Flyer Unit: Technology

 A variety of systems that were operational within the SFU had never been implemented before.
 Equipment on board supported an infrared telescope, two-dimensional solar array, high voltage solar array, space plasma diagnosis, electric propulsion, material experimentation, gas dynamics, gradient heating chemicals, isothermal heating furnace and more.
 The core system that was built into the SFU contained an octagonal aluminum truss.
 Inside of that were eight boxes of trapezoidal shape.
 The SFU was connected directly to the Kagoshima Space Center.

 Experimentation data

-There were a number of various types of experiments that were performed on board the SFU during its launch life cycle.
+A number of various types of experiments that performed on board the SFU during its launch life cycle.
 Those experiments, and light data related to them are listed below.